A. C. Blumenthal

-Alfred Cleveland Blumenthal (c.
-1891 – July 29, 1957) was an American real estate developer, theatrical promoter and husband of actress Peggy Fears.
+Alfred Cleveland Blumenthal (December 29, 1886 – July 29, 1957) was an American real estate developer, theatrical promoter and husband of actress Peggy Fears.
 A C Blumenthal was also a speakeasy owner and friend of New York Mayor Jimmy Walker.

-Biography

-Blumenthal was born on about 1891, in San Rafael, California, to a woman named Herzog.
+Blumenthal was born in San Rafael, California, to German immigrants.
 On June 19, 1927, he married the actress Peggy Fears and they divorced in 1945.
-He died on July 29, 1957.
+He died on July 29, 1957 in Beverly Hills.

-He is mentioned in David Niven's The Moon's a Balloon as hosting a party that included Fears, Mary Duncan, and architect Phil Henry Ammidown.